Appendix: Config Format Reference

 ## context_key = scripted_trigger@some_trigger

-x = localistion
+x = localisation

 ## context_key = scripted_trigger@some_trigger